But what about digital products?

 - Video Sales Letter – VSL is an often-used sales method and an effective way to promote a product.

 - Masterclass – perfect for selling an online course

-- Portrait — A photography studio’s sample online shopping cart.
+- Portrait – photography studio’s sample online shopping cart.

-- Trainer — An example of a personal trainer’s online lessons.
+- Trainer – suitable for a personal trainer’s online lessons.

 - Studio – dance studio mockup to sell live coaching.

 - Avo – example of a product-based all-on-one sales page.

-- Webinar — An example used by SamCart themselves, a webinar is an effective means to sell your high-ticket product.
+- Webinar – the webinar is an effective means to sell your high-ticket product.

 - Inventor – Sell a high-ticket physical product with this template.

 - Nutrition – for selling healthy dietary ebooks and memberships.

 - Classroom – fun template to sell courses to students.

 - Traveler – sell travel guide information online

 - Author – promote your book with this design.

-- Software — A template for selling software in download form or as a service.
+- Software – sell software in download form or as a service.

 - Trial – sell products on a trial basis before your customers pay the full price.

 The designs are desktop and mobile-friendly.
 Mobile is an important aspect of online ordering today, so choose a mobile-responsive design.
 I like that SamCart allows you to enable or disable items on mobile.

-SamCart’s visual editor has many options to make your order page look the best and increase conversions using various promotional techniques.
+SamCart’s visual editor has many options to help you create a professional-looking order page and increase conversions using various promotional techniques.

-These tools can be used to help increase sales with your product.
-Each of these has many different styles to choose from
+Widgets can be used to help increase sales with your product.
+SamCart provides the following widgets with several variations of each.

-- Progress Bar — Shows how far is the user in the order process.
+- Progress Bar – This shows how far is the user in the order process.

-- Guarantee — Showing a seal with your guarantee is one of the easy ways to reduce risk
+- Guarantee – Showing a seal with your guarantee builds credibility.

 - Testimonial – Social proof is another way to ease the buyer to assure they are making the right decision.

 - FAQ – Remove common objections by answering frequently asked questions.

 - Custom HTML – Add custom HTML to your order page.